YEAR 5 READING

 Answer (highlight): [A human through their whole life: first a baby crawling, then a man walking, and finally an old person with a walking stick]

-Tips for writing a riddle!
+Tips for writing Your Own Riddle!

 One of the skills a riddler finds useful is to know what similes, metaphors and personification are.